Outcomes for 2016

 - 2016 Result: 14.5%

-- Explanation: Results are low due to goal writing methodology being too specific towards a person making and following through on planning a get-together with others.
-The agency has adopted a more individualized approach to goals related to planning that break the process down into smaller steps and can be measured and achieved regardless if the get-together occurs.
+- Explanation: Not valid as related to measure.
+Results tallied for final event participation only.
+The agency has adopted a more individualized approach to goals related to the planning process that can be measured and achieved regardless if the get-together occurs.

 3. Objective: Maximize participant skill generalization

-- Measure: Percent of participants with families indicating skill application at home and /or the community
+- Measure: Percent of participants with families indicating skill utilization occurs at home and /or the community

 - Goal: 75%